 - Candidates for international president must have previously served on the ISACA International Board of Directors.

 - Board members are expected to attend three Board of Directors meetings per year (usually in early November, early March and June/July).
-The international president is also called upon to attend Strategic Advisory Council and Governance Advisory Council meetings, which are sometimes scheduled the day before the board meetings to reduce travel time requirements of the position.
+The international president is also called upon to attend Strategic Advisory Council and Governance Advisory Council meetings, which are generally held about one month prior to the board meetings.

 In addition to these general requirements, specific attributes for each position follow.